A Guide to Pleasing … Which One Do You Like Best? « Arthur Morris/BIRDS AS ART

 Greetings!

-• avatar Peter Kes
+• Peter Kes

 • Another vote for the second shot.
 Brilliant!

-• avatar Peter Kes
+• Peter Kes

 Artie, Your estimates for the speed of the bear may be OK but your calculation for acceleration are way off base: the t0 speed counts in the calculation.
 If we assume that the bear was indeed standing still at the start of the exposure (as would seem to be the case as the rump registered on the sensor), that it was traveling at 20mph when the shutter closed, and that it moved about 1 meter, then the bear would have been accelerating at about 4gs, 40 meters/sec/sec.
 This is well within the realm of possibility as the bear has a good grip on the earth with those big claws when it launches.
 4 G’s is about four times faster than a Ferrari accelerates over the first ten meters.
 If the bear was indeed traveling at 33mph then the acceleration would have been about 11.5G’s.
 This might be beyond the range of physics without additional aid….